 Can my child bring a mobile phone or iPod to school?

-Mobile phones and music players can be very useful to children, especially as they are making longer journeys to school but we ask that they are switched off and kept out of sight in bags during lessons.
-Phones and mp3 players used during lesson times will be confiscated and held at the school office for a parent/guardian to collect.
+Mobile phones and music players can be very useful to children, especially as they are making longer journeys to school but we ask that they are switched off and kept out of sight in bags during the school day.
+Phones and mp3 players used during school time will be confiscated and held at the school office for a parent/carer to collect.
 The school bears no responsibility for phones that are lost or damaged.

 I’m not sure of the best way for my child to get to school.
 What advice do you have?